 The Company plans to develop the same micro-insert used in ILUVIEN for the treatment of chronic, non-infectious uveitis affecting the posterior segment of the eye ("posterior uveitis").
 The FDA has cleared the Company's Investigational New Drug ("IND") application, permitting it to move directly to two Phase III clinical trials for this indication without the necessity of conducting Phase I or Phase II trials.
 The FDA has agreed that the primary end point in these trials, which are expected to involve a total of 300 patients, will be recurrence of uveitis within 12 months and that the Company can reference much of the data, including the clinical safety data, from the clinical trials for ILUVIEN for DME.
-Treatment of posterior uveitis with this micro-insert is being studied in an investigator-sponsored Phase II study.
-Target enrollment for the study was expanded following completion of initial enrollment.
+Treatment of posterior uveitis with this micro-insert is also being studied in an investigator-sponsored Phase II study.
 The Company did not license Alimera the rights to use this micro-insert for the treatment of uveitis.